-The giant whip scorpion or vinegaroon (Mastigoproctus giganteus) is sometimes kept as a pet.
+The giant whip scorpion (Mastigoproctus giganteus) is the species that is most often referred to as a vinegaroon.
+It's sometimes kept as a pet.
 (Yes, some people do keep invertebrates as pets!)
-It's the only vinegaroon that lives in the wild in the United States and is found in the southern part of the country.
+It's the only whip scorpion that lives in the wild in the United States and is found in the southern part of the country.
 Although its appearance is dramatic, the animal is often a docile creature that will walk calmly over people's hands.
 The claws can give a nasty pinch if the creature is alarmed or frightened, though.
 Its acidic spray irritates the skin of some people and could be dangerous if it enters the eyes.

 A Giant Vinegaroon Explores its Surroundings